cizordj/molotov/README.md

     # apt-get install mount util-linux fdisk ntfs-3g rsync extlinux syslinux-common

+Or download the Debian package in the releases' page.

 ## Help wanted

 This project needs people to package it for Debian and Fedora, if you are interested please contact me.